candy-lang/candy/language.md

 If a function expects a stdout channel, there's no way it can tell if you gave it another channel that you just created.
 You could for example process the output of the function, filter some information out, and forward the rest to the real stdout channel.

-## Interoperability with other languages
+## Interoperability With Other Languages

 Candy has no plans to directly support Foreign Function Interfaces (FFI) to communicate with other code.
 The reason is that doing so inherently breaks the isolation of code.